Executive Producer, Producer/Director, Writer

 A Minnesota native, Hannah Olson has been at Ark since 2011.
 She has worked on The Italian Americans, Finding Your Roots with Dr. Henry Louis Gates Jr., and is currently an Associate Producer on the second season of Finding Your Roots.
 In 2012 Hannah worked on a short film in Haiti on sustainable waste water treatment.
 She has produced pieces for radio on farming in Mexico, Arab-American literature after 9/11, and the police force in Rio de Janeiro.
 Prior to joining Ark, Hannah lived in Vietnam, where she did anthropological research on the nation's HIV/AIDS epidemic.
 Hannah graduated from Brown University, where she studied Spanish and Portuguese Literature and Economic Development.

-Brittany Clemons joined Ark Media in 2012 for Many Rivers to Cross, a six-hour series hosted by Henry Louis Gates, Jr. Brittany previously worked in Washington, D.C. as an Associate Producer on the PBS documentary series 180 Days: A Year inside an American High School.
+Brittany Clemons joined Ark Media in 2012 for the Peabody Award-winning series Many Rivers to Cross.
+She has since worked on the second season of Finding Your Roots with Henry Louis Gates, Jr. and is currently an associate producer on the third season.
+Brittany previously worked in Washington, D.C. as an associate producer on the Peabody Award-winning documentary series 180 Days: A Year inside an American High School.
 After Brittany graduated from Howard University in 2010, she worked as a Public Media Corps Fellow for the National Black Programming Consortium.
 During her fellowship, she assisted with the implementation of various digital engagement models and developed a Digital Media Arts program offering digital production and literacy training at two under-performing District of Columbia high schools.
-She looks forward to her next journey with Ark Media on the second season of Finding Your Roots.

 Ben has been with Ark Media as the IT Manager since July 2013.
 He is a transplant from the Midwest and is very happy to be living in Brooklyn.
 Ben also works as a freelance photographer throughout the country specializing in press and publicity imagery for the theater and performing arts industries.
 His current project is The New Face of Vinyl: Youth's Digital Devolution, in collaboration with writer Owen McCafferty exploring the resurgence of vinyl records in youth culture.
 A book is scheduled to be published in Fall 2013.
 Ben can also be seen playing bass around the city with a variety of ensembles. http://www.benmeadors.com